Royal Voluntary Service: Present day

+In March 2025, Royal Voluntary Service announced to the public that it would be launching GoVo, a digital volunteering platform created by Royal Voluntary Service (RVS) with support from players of People's Postcode Lottery.
+Due to launch on 17 October, GoVo is designed to connect people with charities based in England, Scotland and Wales in need of volunteers.
+The platform aims to offer a flexible way for people to engage with causes in their communities or remotely.

+Development of the platform has been shaped by feedback from charities and sector partners, with a focus on making it easy to use for both organisations and volunteers.
+Accessibility and flexibility have been emphasised to ensure the service works for a wide range of people and opportunities.

+To date, thousands of organisations have signed up pre-launch, including major national organisations including Oxfam, Blue Cross and Parkinson's UK alongside hundreds of local and community groups.

 Uniform

 The WVS got its first uniform in June 1939 when an overcoat and hat was launched.
 They and the suit uniform which followed shortly after were designed by Digby Morton, the famous London couturier, and the thick green/grey Harris tweed from which they were produced was supplied by Harrods.
 The uniform was not free however, and a full suit uniform, coat, hat and scarf cost £9 4s 7d in 1940, about two weeks of the average man's wages.

 The first free WVS uniform would not be introduced until 1953 when those WVS members who were part of the Civil Defence Corps were issued with a free dress, beret and overcoat.
 The uniform was not compulsory, except for those carrying out certain roles (such as manning a mobile canteen) and many members wore WVS overalls or just their membership badge.

 The WVS uniform changed very little over the years, the first change was in 1966, when the cut of the suits was altered to make them more fashionable, and then in the 1970s polyesters were introduced.
 WRVS ceased to be a uniformed organisation in 1998 and today volunteers can wear their own clothes (and the organisation badge) or branded work-wear, such as polo shirts and fleeces.